Unit 3 - Practice Quiz

 B. language revitalization

-C. language standardization
+C. language extinction

 38 Which of the following pairings correctly matches a religion with its primary pattern of spatial diffusion from its hearth?